exercism/docs/season-of-docs-proposal.md

 New contributors not only help Exercism grow, they provide important improvements in the experience for hundreds of thousands of new students who use our platform each year.

-As part of the launch of our new version of the site launch soon, we have developed a whole "docs" section.
+As part of the approaching launch of our new version of the site launch soon, we have developed a whole "docs" mini-site.
 You can preview the WIP version here: https://exercism.lol/docs

 ### Your project’s scope